Get a Free consultation form Medipars Care Team

 The surgeon will take a medical history from the patient.
 He or she will run some tests and evaluate the patient’s eyes for more information.

-Patients would be under general or local anaesthesia depends on types of surgery during the procedure.
+Patients would be under general or local anesthesia depending on the types of surgery during the procedure.
 This procedure usually lasts 1 to 2 hours.
 Patients usually need to stay at the hospital overnight.